Jude-Conroy/Shopping/README.md

 Installation
 ------------

-This was written in eclipse buy can be run anywhere the main shopping cart class is ShoppingBasket.java the tests are in src\test\java\com\infiniteloop\shopping
+The code was written in eclipse.
+Only source and pom uploaded.
+The main shopping cart class is ShoppingBasket.java.
+The tests are in src\test\java\com\infiniteloop\shopping

+Any problems please do get in touch.